xdmushui/partner-center-sdk/develop/set-up-api-access-in-partner-center.md

 To use your solution with real customer data, you must change from your integration sandbox credentials to your primary Partner account credentials.

 When you're ready to use your tested code in your primary Partner account, you must get an Azure AD security token.
-This security token is based on your Partner Center app, key and domain (instead of your integration sandbox app, key and domain).
+This security token is based on your Partner Center app, key, and domain (instead of your integration sandbox app, key, and domain).

 1. Follow the steps in [Partner Center authentication](partner-center-authentication.md) to get an Azure AD security token using your primary Partner Center credentials.
 (You previously followed these steps to get an Azure AD security token for your integration sandbox.)